 - Cancellation Procedures by Program

 - Virtual Advising: The UAC and the University have several mechanisms by which you can advise virtually.
-As classes are cancelled next week, you will need to determine ways you can still advise your students.

 - For undergraduate clinical questions, please contact the course coordinator.

 - For graduate program questions, please contact the program director:

 PMHNP - Phyllis Raynor

 - Family Educational Rights and Privacy Act (FERPA) FAQs